cdisc-org/DataExchange-ODM-LinkML/docs/ItemRef.md

     range: YesOnly
   HasNoData:
     name: HasNoData
-    description: 'Used to indicate that an ItemRef that represent a dataset''s variable has no data.
-Note that variables refer to both standard and non-standard/ supplemental qualifiers variables (/ODM/Study/MetaDataVersion/ItemGroupDef/ItemRef or /ODM/Study/MetaDataVersion/ValueListDef/ItemRef). '
+    description: Used to indicate that an ItemRef that represent a dataset's variable has no data.
+Note that variables refer to both standard and non-standard/ supplemental qualifiers variables (/ODM/Study/MetaDataVersion/ItemGroupDef/ItemRef or /ODM/Study/MetaDataVersion/ValueListDef/ItemRef).
     comments:
     - 'Conditional